CodingWithTim/Scheme/docs/index.md

 ## Handles Special Forms
-Logical special forms include if, and, or, and cond.
+Logical special forms include if, and, or, cond, let...
 These expressions are special because not all of their sub-expressions may be evaluated.

 ### Examples: